mirazhhi/laravel-mortgage/README.md

 ## Usage

+the Mortgage gives you two facades:
+`Annuity` and `Differentiated`
-The mortgage gives you the following methods to use:
+These facades gives you the following methods to use:

-### Annuity::getLoanTerm() / Differentiated::getLoanTerm()
+### Annuity::getLoanTerm()

-Simple getter which retrieves the loan term
+Simple getter which retrieves the loan term.
+Period for which the debtor must repay the loan

 ```php
 Annuity::getLoanTerm() // 48
 ```

 ### Annuity::getLoanAmount()

-Simple getter which retrieves the loan amount
+Simple getter which retrieves the loan amount.
+The method allows you to find out how much the debtor took a loan

 ```php
 Annuity::getLoanAmount() // 8000000